Text2GraphQuery-Bench: A Text to Graph Query Benchmark

-To support both structural depth and domain breadth, our framework must accommodate heterogeneous sources with fundamentally different schema availability.
-As discussed in \Cref{subsec:datasource}, input data falls into two categories: (i) structured datasets with predefined schemas and (ii) industrial scenarios requiring schema synthesis.

-We unify both cases through a canonical intermediate representation (IR), termed \texttt{SchemaGraph}.
-This graph-native abstraction captures entities, relations, and property constraints in a model-agnostic manner, decoupling logical schema modeling from source formats (e.g., relational or graph) and target GQLs.
-All schema generation and translation are centralized within this IR, enabling consistent processing across heterogeneous inputs.
-By treating schema translation and schema generation as two instantiations of constructing a \texttt{SchemaGraph}, our framework eliminates fragmentation between synthesis and adaptation.
-This unified abstraction enables scalable benchmark construction across domains and GDBMSs.

-\begin{itemize}[leftmargin=*] \item \textbf{Schema Translation for Existing schemas.} Predifined schemas from relational databases and graph databases are parsed into \texttt{SchemaGraph}, where relational artifacts such as associative tables are reconciled with graph semantics by mapping them to edge types with properties.
-The \texttt{SchemaGraph} can be serialized into different GDBMS-compatible schema formats.
+{\textbf{Schema Translation and Generation.}} We unify heterogeneous sources via a canonical intermediate representation, \texttt{SchemaGraph}, capturing entities, relations, and property constraints in a model-agnostic manner.
+For existing relational or graph databases, predefined schemas are parsed into \texttt{SchemaGraph}, where relational artifacts such as associative tables are mapped to edge types with properties.
+For industrial-domain synthesis datasets, an LLM generates schema specifications under explicit structural constraints, which are then parsed and validated as \texttt{SchemaGraph}.

-\item \textbf{Schema Generation for general domain subset.} For general domain subsets, \texttt{SchemaGraph} is constructed via controlled LLM-based schema generation.
-Given the domain, subdomain of an industrial scenario, the LLM produces a domain-specific schema specification under explicit structural constraints, which is then deterministically parsed into a validated \texttt{SchemaGraph}, ensuring type consistency and structural completeness. \end{itemize}